antonkarliner/timer-coffee/README.md

 - **40+ Recipes** – Guided timers with detailed steps for popular brewing methods (see list below).
 - **Coffee Calculator** – Adjust coffee or water amounts to brew any volume.
 - **Favorites** – Mark and quickly access your preferred recipes.
-- **Brew Diary & Automatic Logging** – Track every session, add tasting notes, and automatically log brews.
+- **Brew Diary** – Log brews automatically during a timer session or add entries manually.
+Add tasting notes and track every cup.
+- **Custom Grind Size per Recipe** – Save your grind setting (e.g. "Comandante C40 25 clicks") directly on the recipe so it's always there when you need it.
-- **Bean Management** – Scan coffee bag labels to save beans effortlessly, log important details such as origin, roaster, etc. Add remaining amount, attach beans to brews.
+- **Bean Management** – Scan coffee bag labels to save beans effortlessly, log origin, roaster, farm info, and remaining weight.
+Inventory auto-updates after each brew.
+- **Background Brewing** – The timer keeps running accurately when you switch apps or lock your screen.
+- **Live Activities & Live Updates** – On iPhone, your brew step and countdown appear on the Lock Screen and in the Dynamic Island.
+On Android, a persistent notification tracks your brew in real time.
+- **Pulse** – A live view of what other Timer.Coffee users around the world are brewing right now.
 - **Device Sync** – Recipes, beans, and brews stay in sync across iOS, Android, and Web.
-- **Audio Chimes** – Get alerted for each brewing step.
+- **Step Alerts** – Audio chimes or vibration alerts for each brewing step.
 - **Dark Mode** – Brew comfortably any time of day.
 - **Multilingual** – Available in 21 languages (see below).